empiricaly/empirica/README.md

 All other folders contain `core` Empirica code, which you should not need to change in the vast majority of cases.

+Some sort of a tutorial can be found here: https://github.com/empiricaly/tutorial (still work in progress!)

 ## Running locally